Thank you for your interest.

 For further information on the Shasta County Grand Jury, click here.
 In addition, you can talk to former or current grand jurors, read prior reports by the Shasta County Grand Jury on this website page, or look at highlighted reports from other county grand juries on the California Grand Jurors Association website here.

-You can download or print the fillable Grand Juror Application Form by visiting the Shasta County Grand Jury website here and clicking "Grand Jury Application".
+When the application period reopens, you can download or print the fillable Grand Juror Application Form by visiting the Shasta County Grand Jury website here and clicking "Grand Jury Application".
 You can submit the form in one of three ways:

 Save it to your computer, fill it in, and then email the completed form to: